Im0ctopus/React-MusicPlayer/README.md

+#Simple Music Player Card

+It has all the features you expect playing some local songs.

+Packages used:
+React Icons

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.